 9. Mohr Fish

-What separates Mohr Fish from its competitors is the intimacy of its Surry Hills restaurant.
+What separates Monday Munchies: September 20 from its competitors is the intimacy of its Surry Hills restaurant.
 This inner-city Sydney Fish and Chip Shop are reminiscent of a cosy meal at home.
 Food aside, the restaurant brands itself as an unpretentious eatery that has a décor similar to an old-school milk bar or English sea-side fish and chip shop.
 Back to the meals, the product is of the highest quality, with an emphasis being placed on having a home-cooked style meal for customers who don’t feel like cooking.
 With several options to choose from, we’re sure you will not be disappointed.

 Address: 202 Devonshire Street, Surry Hills NSW 2010